What Your Readers Won’t Tell You

 - Story Crafting Secrets that 100% of writers can master to WIN readers forever

-And when you download the free book, you also gain access to free weekly coaching, including articles, podcasts, and videos to support your love of great storytelling.
+When you download the free Placemat, you gain access to the full text of the book, and free coaching, including articles, podcasts, and videos to support your love of great storytelling.